 Using the alternating method to compare two cars, you might compare the bodywork of both, then move on to their interiors, and then the engines.
 The other way is the block method; here, you would write a full block discussing all aspects of one car and then a block discussing the same aspects of the other car.

-Also Read: How to Develop Essay Topic Ideas
+Also Read: How to Develop Essay Topic Ideas?

-Key Tips for Organising your Essay
+Key Tips for Organising Your Essay

-Planning and organising your essay not only benefit the reader, but the writer also gets great help from the whole process.
+Planning and organising your essay not only benefits the reader, but the writer also gets great help from the whole process.
 Following organisational patterns helps the writer by saving time without having to go through the same content repeatedly.

 Also Read: Organisational Templates for Essays